arcangeloC-137/Twitter-Sentiment-Analysis/README.md

 In this project we introduce a possible approach to the Tweets Sentiment Classification problem.
 The proposed approach consists of choosing the most influntial features of the dataset and build a classification pipelone.

-Please, refere to the [paper](https://github.com/arcangeloC-137/Twitter-Sentiment-Analysis/blob/main/Twitter%20Sentiment%20Analysis.pdf) for further information.
+Please, refere to the related [paper](https://github.com/arcangeloC-137/Twitter-Sentiment-Analysis/blob/main/Twitter%20Sentiment%20Analysis.pdf) for further information.

 ---
-Contributors to this project are: Frigiola Arcangelo, and La Malfa Gianluca.
+Contributors to this project are: [Frigiola Arcangelo](https://github.com/arcangeloC-137), and [La Malfa Gianluca](https://github.com/GianlucaLM-1).

 A.Y.
 2021/22